ruchisahu/Music-App-1/README.md

 ## Getting Started

 Clone this project using your preferred Github repository management tool and open it in Visual Studio.
-Followi the instructions for setting up your machine and then run the project.
+Follow the instructions for setting up your machine and then run the project.

 ### Prerequisites